Thursday, August 31, 2017

 Famed buffalo hunter Joe Victory Smith was selected by Teddy Roosevelt to put down the last buffalo, celebrating the moratorium in 1900.
 Only three things stood in his way -- Runs at Night, a Lakota Sioux war chief, an old enemy.
 Time.
 And finally, the old buffalo hunter's dormant conscience.

 Soon this idea possessed me and I bought every book on the history of buffalo hunting in American I could find.
 There're more than you'd think.
 Then I began work on it without ever having seen an actual screenplay.
+Not one.
 I just wrote as if I was describing the movie in my head, minute by minute.
 I think my dialogue even had quotes marks around it.

 I showed the first 30 pages to Colin Young, the film school's director and it generated an idea.
 He knew I loved the films of director Sam Peckinpah, ex-husband of Marie, one of Colin's secretaries.
 And apparently Sam was in an unemployed Hollywood slump after the well publicized problems generated from "Major Dundee," a cavalry picture with Charlton Heston.
 This was well before "The Wild Bunch."
 Lots of us movie geeks at UCLA were early to Peckinpah's party.
 "Ride the High Country" still makes me cry.